faiza333/Ecommerce_App_Flutter/README.md

- this is EcommerseApp complete with panel control for admin so he can add item and delete it
+ this is EcommerseApp complete with controlpanel for admin so he can add item and delete it

  i used Fluttter Framework with dart